3-Day Seoul K-Drama Itinerary (No Guide Needed)

 How this itinerary works

 Each day clusters filming locations that share a subway line, so you never backtrack.
-Get a T-money card at any convenience store on arrival, and load Naver Map (Google Maps doesn’t route walking/transit well in Korea).
 Everything here is doable solo, without a guide, on public transport.

 Day 1 — Historic north: Goblin country